szoftveres/RF_instruments/siggen/README.md

  5 "goto 2"
 ```

 Loading and running another program from within a program.
-After loading, the original program is overwritten in RAM by the new program and cannot be returned into, however the subsequent program can load it and run it again as long as it's saved in the EEPROM.
+After executing line #4, the original program will be overwritten in RAM by the new program and cannot be returned into, however the subsequent program can load it (as long as it's similarly stored on the filesystem) and run it again.
 ```
  0 "rfoff"
  1 "freq = 900000"
  2 "rfon; sleep 200; rfoff"
  3 "freq += 1000"
- 4 "if freq >= 930000 \"loadprg 2; run\""
+ 4 "if freq >= 930000 \"loadprg \\"prgfile\\"; run\""
  5 "goto 2"
 ```